EzraGuerrero/axonal-damage-analysis/README.md

 ## Output

-For each input folder, an Ànalysis\`folder is created containing:
+For each input folder, an `Analysis\` folder is created containing:
 | Parameter | Default | Description |
 |-----------|---------|-------------|
 | DoG sigma1 | 5 | Larger sigma for noise suppression |